An advanced study of a topic in New Zealand literature.

 - Learning Outcomes

-- Students will gain a thorough understanding of Janet Frame as a writer and thinker, inclusive of a broad cross-section of Frame criticism and relevant theoretical/philosophical material with which Frame stands in conversation.
+Students who successfully complete this paper will gain a thorough understanding of Janet Frame as a writer and thinker, inclusive of a broad cross-section of Frame criticism and relevant theoretical/philosophical material with which Frame stands in conversation.